Cellular structures using $\textbf{U}_q$-tilting modules: Quantum groups, their representations and tilting modules

-For brevity, we do not recall the definition of these polynomials (which can be computed algorithmically) here, but refer to~\cite[Section~3]{soe3} where the relevant polynomial is denoted $n_{y,x}$ for $x,y\in W_l$ (which translates by~\eqref{eq-translationweyl} to our notation).
-The main point for us is the following theorem due to Soergel. \begin{thm}(\textbf{Multiplicity formula}) Suppose $\K=\C$ and $q$ is a complex, primitive $l$-th root of unity.
-For each pair $\lambda,\mu\in X^+$ with $\lambda$ being an $l$-regular $\Uq$-weight (that is, $\Tl$ belongs to a regular block of $\T$) we have
+\begin{rem} In \cite{astproofs} it is described in detail how to compute $(\Tl:\Dm)$ for $\lambda,\mu\in X^+$.
+This can be done algorithmically in case $q$ is a complex, primitive $l$-th root of unity, i.e. one can use Soergel's version of the \textit{affine parabolic Kazhdan--Lusztig polynomials}.
+For brevity, we do not recall the definition of these polynomials here, but refer to \cite[Section 3]{soe3} where the relevant polynomials are denoted $n_{y,x}$ (and where all the other relevant notions are defined).
+The main point for us is the following theorem due to Soergel \cite[Theorem 5.12]{soe4} (see also \cite[Conjecture 7.1]{soe3}): Suppose $\K=\C$ and $q$ is a complex, primitive $l$-th root of unity.
+For each pair $\lambda,\mu\in X^+$ with $\lambda$ being an $l$-regular $\Uq$-weight (that is, $\Tl$ belongs to a regular block of $\T$) we have (with $n_{\mu\lambda}$ equal to the relevant $n_{y,x}$)